-Each year ReSDA will organize an annual research workshop based on a central theme.
-The workshop will bring together researchers and northern partners representing communities, government, the private sector and non-profit organizations that are involved with issues and research pertaining to the sustainable Arctic natural resource development.
-The priorities will be on the social and economic impacts and ways to maximize benefits for northern people.
+Each year the ReSDA network organized an annual research workshop based on a central theme.
+The workshops brought together researchers and northern partners representing communities, government, the private sector and non-profit organizations that are involved with issues and research pertaining to the sustainable Arctic natural resource development.
+The priorities were on the social and economic impacts and ways to maximize benefits for northern people.

 The annual gathering and workshop of the Resources and Sustainable Development in the Arctic (ReSDA) Network was held October 26-28, 2016 in Ottawa, ON.
 The main focus of this event was on discussions of past, present and future research of the ReSDA network and policy implications.
 This included representatives from Government and National organizations sharing in these discussions.
 It was a research focused event with ReSDA and related projects highlighted.
 The presentations were webcast and these are available on the ReSDA YouTube channel More details about the sessions are available at www.resda.ca/Ottawa2016